ldkngan/SQL_Marketing_Analytics/README.md

 ## 📋 Table of Contents
 1. Introduction
 2. SQL Queries & Results
-3. Insights & Recommendations
+3. Recommendations

 ---

 ## ✨ Introduction
 ### 🎯 Objectives
-- This project analyzes the Google Analytics sample dataset on **BigQuery** using **SQL**.
+- This project uses SQL to analyze the Google Analytics Sample Dataset on BigQuery.
-- The goal of this project is to practice SQL query skills, calculate key metrics in user behavior and e-commerce analysis, and generate meaningful business insights from real-world data.
+- The objective is to practice real-world SQL querying, compute key user behavior and e-commerce performance metrics, and translate raw session-level data into actionable business insights.

+### 🧩 Business Context
+- The Google Merchandise Store operates as an e-commerce retailer, relying heavily on digital traffic to drive sales.
+Understanding how users interact with the website—from first visit to purchase—is critical to improving conversion efficiency, marketing effectiveness, and revenue performance.
+- This analysis simulates the role of a Data Analyst supporting stakeholders in marketing, growth, and e-commerce teams by turning web analytics data into insight-driven decisions.

+### ❓ Business Questions
+This project aims to answer key business questions such as:
+- How do users behave across different stages of the purchase funnel?
+- What are the differences in engagement between purchasers vs. non-purchasers?
+- Which traffic sources contribute most to conversions and revenue?
+- How does user behavior evolve over time based on cohort analysis?
+- Where are the biggest drop-offs in the conversion funnel?

 ### 📂 Dataset
-- **Source:** [Google Analytics Sample Dataset](https://console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1sbigquery-public-data!2sgoogle_analytics_sample!3sga_sessions_20170801) (BigQuery Public Data)
+- Source: Google Analytics Sample Dataset (BigQuery Public Data)
-- **Description:** Session data from 2017 for the Google Merchandise Store, including user interactions, behaviors, and purchase transactions.
+- Description: Session-level data from 2017 for the Google Merchandise Store, including user interactions, on-site behavior, and purchase transactions.
-- **Main table:** `bigquery-public-data.google_analytics_sample.ga_sessions_2017*`
+- Main table: bigquery-public-data.google_analytics_sample.ga_sessions_2017*

 ### ⚒️ Skills Demonstrated
-- **SQL:** Window functions, CTEs, UNION, JOIN, aggregate functions.
+- SQL: CTEs, window functions, JOIN, UNION, aggregate functions
-- **Customer behavior analysis:** bounce rate, funnel conversion, cohort tracking.
+- Customer behavior analysis: bounce rate, marketing funnel analysis, cohort tracking
-- **Business insights:** customer purchase behavior, revenue contribution, traffic source effectiveness.
+- E-commerce analytics: conversion rate, revenue contribution, traffic source effectiveness
+- Business thinking: translating analytical results into insights relevant to decision-making

 ---